-Scope 3 improvements - whilst Salisbury are not currently measuring all Scope 3 emissions fully, we are aware of the implications of Scope 3 emissions, and where possible are making procurement decisions with better outcomes.
-E.g. a cleaning supplier planted 313 trees on Salisbury Group's behalf as part of a buddying scheme, whilst another preferred supplier operates a similar scheme.
-Suppliers who offer these sorts of environmental advantages, are preferred, all other things being equal.
+As these emission reporting data streams are developed they will assist Salisbury Group to review upstream environmental performance/environmental credentials of our supply chain as a metric in future consideration of contract provision.
+Previously a cleaning supplier planted 313 trees on Salisbury Group's behalf as part of a buddying scheme, whilst another preferred supplier operates a similar scheme.
+Suppliers who offer these sorts of environmental advantages are preferred, all other things being equal.
 In addition Salisbury Group have restructured deliveries of cleaning equipment with the primary supplier to reduce frequency by working towards larger bundled orders, leading to a 30% reduction in delivery count.